maciekmm/mionskowski.pl/content/posts/iframe-code-preview/index.md

 By default this implementation isn't secure.
 The javascript inside can access the document outside the iframe.
-It would be dangerous if you were to include 3rd party javascript inside it.
+It would be dangerous if included 3rd party JavaScript inside it.

 The following code example illustrates the security concern.